vishnupriya-whitehatjr/NewsLetterApp-Ratings/README.md

 For More Detailed video watch :
 <a href ="https://www.youtube.com/watch?v=llveG3Qp0no&ab_channel=DroidpediaAcademy">Run an Expo app and generete .apk,.app files </a>

+#### For Database refer to: database.json file.
+Import this fine to the firebase realtime database.
+If you dont know how to import and export files, Refer to the Video <a href ="https://www.youtube.com/watch?v=YL9j4-kjPoA"> Real time Database Import/Export</a>

 ##### Output Screen :
 <br/>